Offering Prospectus

 1. Is an offering prospectus the same as an FDD?

-Yes, in most cases they serve the same function, though "FDD" is the standard term in U.S. franchise law.
+Yes, in most cases they serve the same purpose, but the FDD is the current standardized term under U.S. law.

 📌 Summary